-Working at the Sun Life Financial Movement Disorders Research and Rehabilitation Centre was a perfect fit when I felt that I needed a change.
 I enjoy working with research students who are “looking outside the box” and genuinely care about what they are doing.
 I interact with people every day who struggle with Parkinson’s disease so I enjoy challenging myself to regularly find ways to have a positive impact on their lives.

 “The clock is running.
 Make the most of today.
 Time waits for no man.
 Yesterday is history.
 Tomorrow is a mystery.
 Today is a gift.
 That's why it is called the present.”